So you're thinking about starting a journal?

 No, you've got to LOVE your journal enough to look forward to writing in it.

-The rest of this article is going to refer to handwritten journaling, but what I write next, has relevance to digital journalers too.
+The rest of this article is going to refer to paper-based journaling, but most of the following can be applied to digital journaling too.

 Size.